shawnscode/openswf/README.md

 oammix [at] gmail [dot] com

 ### Make
-I'm working on MacOs currently, if so did u, then u can compile openswf by:
+I'm working on MacOs currently, if so do u, u can compile openswf by following below:

 	brew install glfw3
 	cd build/3rd
 	make
 	cd -
 	make
 	cd test
 	make

-Then u could find unit-test and some simple examples in path-to-openswf/bin.
-If u want to generating xcode projection, please install [premake5](http://premake.github.io) first, and then type `premake5 xcode4` at root path of openswf.
+Then u could find unit-test and some simple examples in `path-to-openswf/bin`.
+If u prefer a ide based environment, like xcode, please install [premake5](http://premake.github.io), and generate xcode project files with `premake5 xcode4`.

 This prject has not much platform specified code right now, so it should be easy to port to other platforms with big-endian bit order.

 ### Todo
 1. DefineShape::{ CurvedEdgeRecord }